 To mitigate this risk, Benetas has aligned with reputable suppliers to source PPE and other impacted products.
 Our current suppliers still have challenges as a result of lockdowns and travel restrictions which limit their ability to conduct physical audits, however some products have been moved to manufacturing and supply in Australia such as gloves and hand sanitiser.

 Our suppliers know that Benetas does not support cheaper pricing where modern slavery is suspected.

 Benetas intends to strengthen our understanding of human rights issues as they apply to our business operations and in particular our supply chains.
 Our key areas of focus will be to:

 - Continue to update relevant Benetas policies to specifically reference modern slavery risks and key accountabilities.

 - Develop a risk-based assessment framework to identify supplier segments that potentially have higher risks of human rights violations within their supply chain.
 This will be used by relevant managers as a tool to educate and mitigate risk when engaging in supply arrangements that may be exposing Benetas to modern slavery practices.

 - Update standard supplier templates and contractor management to raise expectations of our commitment to managing modern slavery risks in our supply chains.

 - Develop key performance indicators to measure the effectiveness in preventing modern slavery risks.

-This statement was approved by the board of Anglican Aged Care Services Group trading as Benetas (ABN 60 082 451 992) pursuant to section 13 of the Modern Slavery Act 2018 on 4 October 2021 and constitutes our modern slavery and human trafficking statement for the financial year ended 30 June 2021.
+This statement was approved by the board of the Anglican Aged Care Services Group trading as Benetas (ABN 60 082 451 992) pursuant to section 13 of the Modern Slavery Act 2018 in July 2023 and constitutes our modern slavery and human trafficking statement for the financial year ended 30 June 2023.

 This statement is signed by Michael Urwin in his role as Chairman of the Board for Anglican Aged Care Services Group